Updated Jan 10, 2023

-The net metering program in New Mexico is strong for both commercial and residential property owners.
-With net metering, you can work with local utility companies to have a rebate on electricity when you need it but don’t produce enough solar power to run it.
+The net metering program in New Mexico is strong for commercial and residential property owners.
+With net metering, you can work with local utility companies to have a rebate on electricity when needed but don’t produce enough solar power to run it.

 With New Mexico commercial net metering, you must shop for the best deal to find which provider offers the most significant discount.
 These discounts will vary but can save you hundreds if not thousands of dollars.

-Although the Drinking Water State Revolving Loan Fund may seem as though it has nothing to do with solar power, it does.
-This fund was amended to include green energy projects for local government.
-Local government can get loans ranging from 0 to 4%, and they will have terms that last for nearly 20 years.
+Although it may seem as though it has nothing to do with solar power, it does.
+This fund was amended to include green energy projects for local governments.
+Local governments can get loans ranging from 0% to 4%, and they will have terms that last for nearly 20 years.
 This is a great resource to consider if you have a solar project but need funding.

-The Sustainable Building Tax Credit is a similar program to the residential version.
+The Sustainable Building Tax Credit is similar to the residential version.
 The idea here is to create more green energy and encourage businesses and properties to work towards that.
 There are individual savings amounts that each update to the building can get credit for.
-This will come off the state taxes and be something that can carry forward for up to 7 years.
+This will come off the state taxes and can carry forward for up to 7 years.
 This program will be in place in 2032.

 The best New Mexico solar incentives are the federal programs combined with the state tax credit.
 With New Mexico working towards these impressive programs for financing, incentives, and rebates, the decision to go solar is a much easier one.
-If you are interested in solar incentives in your state, make sure you stay up to date with local programs as well as federal and state.
+If you are interested in solar incentives in your state, ensure you stay up to date with local and federal and state programs.
 They are constantly changing, and you will want to take advantage of any program that comes your way.

 Solar in New Mexico is worth it as it will help you save money and help the environment.
-The clear energy may cost money upfront, but the impressive savings programs in New Mexico will make it a good option for those that are budget conscious.
+Clean energy may cost money upfront, but the unique savings programs in New Mexico will make it a good option for budget-conscious people.